MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-vision.md

 > [!TIP]
 > You can play with the popular <a href="https://www.captionbot.ai/" target="_blank">CaptionBot.ai</a> to see some of the Vision APIs in action.
 If you want to explore more, you can find detailed documentation about each API, including developer guides and API references, on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a>.

-Cognitive Services provide 4 APIs you can use to process images or videos:
+Cognitive Services provide four APIs you can use to process images or videos:

 ## Computer Vision API
 The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (OCR) in images.